Research and Evaluation

 • Generating reports for ADF&G, NSRAA board of Directors, and other industry related groups

-NSRAA also conducts and funds various Research Projects which investigate a wide range of topics relating to salmon fisheries and biology to help us make informed, prudent decisions as fishery managers.
+NSRAA also conducts and funds various Research projects which investigate a wide range of topics relating to salmon fisheries and biology to help us make informed, prudent decisions as fishery managers.

 ONGOING STUDIES: